-At CPE Conferences, our mission is twofold - to deliver high quality academic content from Australian and International Legal Specialists and to provide access to experts local to the conference destination.
+At CPE Legal Conferences, our mission is twofold - to deliver high quality academic content from Australian and International Legal Specialists and to provide access to experts local to the conference destination.
 Our longstanding tradition has been to push the delegates’ educational boundaries by exploring the conference destination not only through travel, but also through its political and legal environment.

-We often arrange a briefing with the Australian Ambassadors (or other diplomats) to the hosting country (Havana 2015, Buenos Aires 2015, Stockholm 2016, Santiago 2017 and Rome 2017).
-During these discussions, the academic focus is on the current political climate, and an analysis of the legal context of the country of their posting and how that differs from Australia.
+At these legal conferences, We often have a briefing with the Australian Ambassadors (or other diplomats) to the hosting country (Havana 2015, Buenos Aires 2015, Stockholm 2016, Santiago 2017, Rome 2017 & the UN[NYC 2019]).

-We often hear from Professors of local Universities such as University College London, University College Dublin, University of Buenos Aires, University of British Columbia and University of Milano-Bicocca and senior judges from courts in Italy, the UK, Ireland, Canada and the USA.
+We hear from Professors of local Universities such as University College London, University College Dublin, University of Buenos Aires, University of British Columbia and University of Milano-Bicocca and senior judges from courts in Italy, the UK, Ireland, Canada and the USA.

-The conference destinations often take people off the beaten track, and our academic agendas also reflect this from an intellectual standpoint.
+The legal conference destinations often take people off the beaten track, and our academic agendas also reflect this from an intellectual standpoint.
 This unique approach has been appreciated by delegates over the decades as it has provided access to academic experiences that they would not have otherwise had in a standard conference environment.

-To provide such diversity in our academic agendas, and particularly to enable us to provide unique local experiences, we do not publish the academic agenda in advance.
+To provide such diversity in our legal conference academic agendas, and particularly to enable us to provide unique local experiences, we do not publish the academic agenda in advance.
 Often local presenters are unable to commit to a specific session time months in advance.
 We believe (and indeed our feedback reflects) that the local presenters and field trips add immeasurable value to the academic experience and as such we want to preserve our ability to include the local experts.
 The academic agenda is released on the day of Welcome Drinks, the day before the first academic sessions.